Updates

 The Upload and Processing

 I tested with a 52-minute podcast episode — two speakers, conversational format, hosted on YouTube.
 I pasted the URL, selected a target clip length range of 45–90 seconds, and clicked process.
 The clips arrived in seven minutes and fourteen seconds.
-That’s fast.
 Comparable tools ran 12 to 18 minutes on the same source file in parallel testing.
-Processing speed is a genuine competitive advantage that compounds across a weekly publishing calendar.

-Opus Clip’s output dashboard — 18 clips from a 52-minute podcast, each tagged with a virality score and ready to preview or export.
+Opus Clip output dashboard — 18 clips from a 52-minute podcast, each tagged with a virality score and ready to preview or export.

 Four Things That Actually Happened